 The first session was on 13.04.2019.
 And immediately there was new inspiration!

 Michel needed a special object for his thesis.
 For his presentation, he wanted to show how simple 3D printed parts can help people with disabilities in order to improve their everyday lives.

 The project “This Ables” is a cooperation between two non-profit organizations and a well known furniture manufacturer.
 The 3D model can be downloaded online, printed and used immediately.

 He has taken as an example a table lamp where the switch is not handy.
 But if you adjust it with the Mega Switch, it is much easier to use.
 So another great application of 3D printing!

 Another concept that is very important to us is 3D modeling and 3D printing of spare parts.
 In that sense we find the project “3D-Druck & Reparatur“, managed by Astrid Lorenzen, particularly exciting.

 For example, Sascha came with a broken handle for his fridge.
 Instead of buying a new one, he wanted to produce his own.
 He was quickly able to develop, model, print… and bring his own handle home 🙂

 From our side, we used this time to build our own machine.
-The first is a CNC Micro Milling machine (Computer Numerical Control)
+The first one is a CNC Micro Milling machine (Computer Numerical Control).